Lawyers and Literature

 in my memory, that my modesty helped me to shine, humility to conquer,

 and virtue to oppress."
 [84-85]

 What kind of memory work did Ivan Ilych do as a result of his "fall"?

 do lawyers use their professional "virtues" as swords?

-The laughter that Clamence hears as he walked
+The laughter that Clamence heard as he walked

 home on that one fateful evening, resulted, he says, in "being